Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ### Smart phone (td)

-Some children spend hours every day on their smartphones.
+> Some children spend hours every day on their smartphones.
+>

-Why is this the case?
+> Why is this the case?
 Do you think this is a positive or a negative development?
+>

-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+> Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-Nowadays, the youth spend considerable time on their smartphones.
-In my understanding, this widespread phenomenon can be attributed to human nature's  tendency to seek novel experiences and engaging in interactions with others.
-Consequently, device producers and apps development teams leverage this inclination to stimulate demand for advanced smartphones and various apps, thereby boosting their sales and revenue.
+In today's society, a significant number of children **dedicate** several hours each day **to** their smartphones.
+From my perspective, this trend can be attributed to a combination of factors, including the widespread **availability** of smartphones, the allure of **digital entertainment**, and the need for connectivity in a technology-driven world.
+Youngsters **are drawn to** the captivating features of smartphones, such as gaming, social media, and **instant messaging**.

 Turning to the question whether this trend signifies a positive or negative development, my stance leans towards the latter for some compelling reasons.

+Firstly, excessive smartphone use can adversely affect children's physical health. **Prolonged screen time** **is linked to** visual **impairment** and **posture-related issues** like **neck strain**.
+For instance, **studies have shown** a rise in **myopia** among children who spend **substantial** time **engrossed** in smartphone activities.

+Furthermore, the **immersion** in smartphones hinders **educational and personal development**. **Valuable time that could be dedicated to** learning or engaging in physical activities **is diverted towards** endless scrolling and virtual interactions.
+This can hinder cognitive development and limit real-world experiences essential for well-rounded growth.

+Additionally, the prevalence of social media apps on smartphones **exposes** children **to** potential online dangers.
+Cyberbullying, identity theft, and inappropriate content are **lurking** threats that can negatively impact their mental well-being and emotional development.

+In conclusion, while smartphones offer undeniable conveniences, the excessive **usage** among children poses significant challenges.
+The **adverse** effects on health, education, and **safety** make it clear that this trend **is more of a negative development than a positive one**.

+---

+Nowadays, the youth spend a considerable amount of time on their smartphones.
+In my understanding, this widespread phenomenon can be attributed to human nature's tendency to seek novel experiences and engage in interactions with others.
+Consequently, device producers and app development teams leverage this inclination to stimulate demand for advanced smartphones and various apps, thereby boosting their sales and revenue.

+Turning to the question of whether this trend signifies a positive or negative development, my stance leans towards the latter for several compelling reasons.

-Firstly, long-time using smartphone can be harmful to children's health.
-Driven by a wide range of appealing contents available on smartphones, people are prone to be immersed and ignore resting, thereby inadvertently lead to damage to eyes and necks.
+Firstly, prolonged use of smartphones can be **detrimental** to children's health.
+Driven by the wide range of appealing content available on smartphones, people are prone to becoming immersed and ignoring the need for rest, inadvertently leading to damage to their eyes and necks.

-Additionally, excessively depending on smartphones affects youngsters' personal growth.
+Additionally, excessive dependence on smartphones affects youngsters' personal growth.
+It has been proven that students struggle to strike a balance between relaxation and **overuse** of their electronic devices.
+Immersing in the virtual world **distracts** them from **their** studies and physical activities, ultimately resulting in failures in **subsequent** competition with their peers.

+Lastly, adolescents are vulnerable to being misled and cheated by information accessed via smartphones.
+As technology evolves, online criminals targeting young generations thrive and cause significant repercussions.
+It is difficult to address this issue solely through the efforts of the police and society.
+The ideal and efficient approach is to prevent such hazards in the first place.

+In conclusion, while smartphones allow children to broaden their horizons by exposing them to a wider world, the underlying threats to their security and growth bear far-reaching negative consequences.

 ### New products emphasized in Ads (td)